 First year of university, first term, I was ready for a new start.
 My driven, ambitious self was determined to stay organized, do well in all my classes, join clubs, and meet new people.
 I worked tirelessly through my courses, rarely going out, and attending every networking event I could.

 Oftentimes, my friends would praise me being on top of all my classes and asked me how I did it.
 Honestly, I studied and worked until 2 AM everyday while my peers went out with their friends.
-I thought to myself that it would all be worth it in the end, but by the end of first semester, I felt severely burnt out and unmotivated.
+I thought to myself that it would all be worth it in the end, but by the end of first semester, I felt severely burned out and unmotivated.

 I was unsatisfied with everything I had accomplished because I felt like it wasn’t enough.
 A lot of the dissatisfaction also came from comparing myself to others.
 I set a lot of goals for myself throughout the year and seeing other people achieve them (while I am happy for them) before I could made me resent myself.
 I worked so hard in all my courses, did my best in everything else, and still didn’t accomplish my goals.